naquad/AVR-DS1302/README.md

 No support for multiple DS1302 (because of defines) and no support for interrupt-based I/O.

-Library provides a lot and has pretty big size (2.7K with AVR-GCC 4.8.2), in future I plan to refactor functionality so one could select only required functions.
-Currently removing unnecessary functionality to save some space is up to user.

 To make included example run get `USART.h` and `USART.c` from [hexagon5un](https://github.com/hexagon5un/AVR-Programming.git).

 Slightly modified `Makefile` is also his.